 At present there is one vacant space for a tenant representative to sit on the Housing Scrutiny Committee.
 This is a chance for you to get involved in helping shape your housing service.
-If you are interested in finding out more, please email resident-involvement@ cambridge.gov.uk or phone 01223-458323 or visit www.cambridge. gov.uk/housing-scrutiny-committeeelected-tenant-and-leaseholderrepresentatives www.facebook.com/ getmovingcam
+If you are interested in finding out more, please email resident-involvement@cambridge.gov.uk or phone 01223-458323 or visit www.cambridge.gov.uk/housing-scrutiny-committee-elected-tenant-and-leaseholder-representatives

-Leaseholders
+For Leaseholders

-Will your needs change?
+Will your housing needs change?